 Ross Hauser, MD

 If you are visiting this page, and you or a loved one have been diagnosed with Mal de debarquement syndrome, you do not need a long explanation of what this treatment is.
-In its simplest and most life altering explanation it is chronic and sustained motion sickness that lasts for years.
+In its simplest and most life-altering explanation, it is chronic and sustained motion sickness that lasts for years.
 It is much more likely that you are visiting this page looking for possible answers.

 Mal de debarquement syndrome can be caused by health concerns beyond the main culprit of extended sea travel.
-For people who are not responsive to conventional treatments, I discuss how Mal de debarquement syndrome or non-motion triggered Mal de debarquement syndrome may be caused by cervical spine instability.
+For people who are not responsive to conventional treatments, I discuss how Mal de debarquement syndrome or non-motion-triggered Mal de debarquement syndrome may be caused by cervical spine instability.

 Cervical spine instability is the result of damaged cervical ligaments.
-These neck ligaments which hold the cervical spine in place, can become weakened or damaged by wear and tear motion, poor posture, EDS hypermobility, or accident injury.
+These neck ligaments which hold the cervical spine in place can become weakened or damaged by wear and tear motion, poor posture, EDS hypermobility, or accident injury.
 In this state, damaged cervical spine ligaments can cause a disruption of the normal activity of the proprioceptors, the motion and space sensory receptors that tell the brain about neck motion and the 3D perception of where the head is in space.
 If bad messages get to the brain as to where the proprioceptors think the head is, the brain will relay head movement commands based on this information and where it thinks the head is in space.
-Not where it actual is.
-The end result of this being the problem of chronic or sustained motion sickness that the brain and nerve receptors in the cervical spine create in their conflicting, confused, and sometimes panic messaging.
+Not where it actually is.
+The end result of this is the problem of chronic or sustained motion sickness that the brain and nerve receptors in the cervical spine create in their conflicting, confused, and sometimes panic messaging.

-Later in this article I will also discuss using Prolotherapy injections to repair these ligaments and how this treatment may alleviate or stop problems of motion sickness.
+Later in this article, I will also discuss using Prolotherapy injections to repair these ligaments and how this treatment may alleviate or stop problems of motion sickness.
 We will also review a Digital Motion X-ray (DMX) of a patient who had constant “motion sickness,” EDS hypermobility, mast cell activation syndrome, and numerous disabling symptoms.

 The chase for a diagnosis, Mal de debarquement syndrome may be seen as one of many suspects causing your motion sickness.

-In our many years of service helping people with cervical spine problems and the symptoms these challenges may cause, we have seen people who have visited with neurologists, audiologists, Ear Nose and Throat specialists, chiropractors, acupuncturists, stress management specialists, physical therapy specialists, and other health care providers seeking information as to why do they sway or feel dizzy, or, feel like they are on a rocking boat.
+In our many years of service helping people with cervical spine problems and the symptoms these challenges may cause, we have seen people who have visited with neurologists, audiologists, Ear Nose and Throat specialists, chiropractors, acupuncturists, stress management specialists, physical therapy specialists, and other health care providers seeking the information as to why do they sway or feel dizzy, or, feel like they are on a rocking boat.

 Indeed, for some people, a specialist may ask them if they had been on a boat recently or maybe even surfing.